KaVontae Turpin: Personal life

+Domestic violence charges

 In 2019, Turpin pleaded guilty in a second family violence case against his former girlfriend which occurred in October 2018.
 He was cut from the TCU football program by Gary Patterson shortly after he was informed of this second battery charge against him.
-Despite Gary Patterson and the TCU Coaching staff knowing about his previous assault, he was allowed to continue to play throughout the 2018 season until he committed the second offense against the same woman.
-As part of his plea agreement, he served two years' deferred adjudication probation and completed a 27-week Partner Abuse Intervention Program.
+Despite Patterson and the TCU Coaching staff knowing about his previous assault, he was allowed to continue to play throughout the 2018 season until he committed the second offense against the same woman.
+As part of his plea agreement, he served two years deferred adjudication probation and completed a 27-week Partner Abuse Intervention Program.

+Drug and weapon possession charges

+On July 5, 2025, Turpin was charged by the Allen Police Department for marijuana possession (less than two ounces) and unlawful carrying of a weapon after he was pulled over for driving 97 miles per hour in a zone with speed limit of 70.
+He was released the next day after posting a $1,500 bail.